 The following information must be included on the application for notary public commission in Oklahoma:

-- applicant’s resident address (or the street address and county of the business address in in Oklahoma if applying for a non-resident license)
+- Resident address (or the street address and county of the business address in in Oklahoma if applying for a non-resident license)

-- proof of the applicant’s age, citizenship and conviction record
+- Proof of applicant’s age, citizenship and conviction record